 NDIS & Housing

 The NDIS approaches housing support by improving participants’ ability to live independently and be part of the community.
+While the NDIS doesn’t typically pay for rent directly, it provides various housing supports.
 Here’s how it relates to housing:

-• Assistance with Daily Life: While not directly paying rent, NDIS can cover services and supports that make living independently feasible for participants.
+Assistance with Daily Life: While not directly paying rent, NDIS can cover services and supports that make living independently feasible for participants.
+In some cases, this assistance may indirectly help participants pay for rent by freeing up their personal resources.

 Each area highlights the NDIS’s role in ensuring participants have the housing and support they need to live comfortably and independently.